5T33Z0/Clover-Crate/GUI/README.md

 ## Scan
 ![GUI_Scan](https://user-images.githubusercontent.com/76865553/136699885-281deddd-0151-4e06-a489-4299669fe4d3.png)

-In this sub-section, you can modify clover's scan features for diks.
-In general, the less options you choose, the faster the startuptime is.
+In this sub-section, you can modify Clover's scan features for disk.
+In general, the less options you choose, the faster the UI appears.
 When set to `Auto`, Clover decided what to do.
 If you set it to `Custom` you have control over the following features:

 ### Entries
 This option enables or disables scanning for UEFI records on each disk on Boot.
 It also applies the rules set in the "Hide Volume" and "Custom Entries" sections.